Noah180/test123/rpc.md

 **Arguments:**

     1. "txid"   (string, required) The transaction id (must be in mempool)
     2.  verbose (boolean, optional, default=false) True for a json object, false for array of transaction ids

 **Result (for verbose = false):**

     [
-	    (json array of strings)
       "transactionid" (string) The transaction id of an in-mempool descendant transaction ,...
     ]

 **Result (for verbose=true):**

      {
-	    (json object)
-	    "transactionid" : { (json object)
+      "transactionid" : {
         "size" : n,             (numeric) virtual transaction size as defined in BIP 141.
 This is different from actual serialized size for witness transactions as witness data is discounted.
-	    "fee" : n, (numeric) transaction fee in QTUM (DEPRECATED) "modifiedfee" : n, (numeric) transaction fee with fee deltas used for mining priority (DEPRECATED) "time" : n, (numeric) local time transaction entered pool in seconds since 1 Jan 1970 GMT "height" : n, (numeric) block height when transaction entered pool "descendantcount" : n, (numeric) number of in-mempool descendant transactions (including this one) "descendantsize" : n, (numeric) virtual transaction size of in-mempool descendants (including this one) "descendantfees" : n, (numeric) modified fees (see above) of in-mempool descendants (including this one) (DEPRECATED) "ancestorcount" : n, (numeric) number of in-mempool ancestor transactions (including this one) "ancestorsize" : n, (numeric) virtual transaction size of in-mempool ancestors (including this one) "ancestorfees" : n, (numeric) modified fees (see above) of in-mempool ancestors (including this one) (DEPRECATED) "wtxid" : hash, (string) hash of serialized transaction, including witness data "fees" : {
+        "fee" : n,              (numeric) transaction fee in QTUM (DEPRECATED) "modifiedfee" : n,      (numeric) transaction fee with fee deltas used for mining priority (DEPRECATED) "time" : n,             (numeric) local time transaction entered pool in seconds since 1 Jan 1970 GMT "height" : n,           (numeric) block height when transaction entered pool "descendantcount" : n,  (numeric) number of in-mempool descendant transactions (including this one) "descendantsize" : n,   (numeric) virtual transaction size of in-mempool descendants (including this one) "descendantfees" : n,   (numeric) modified fees (see above) of in-mempool descendants (including this one) (DEPRECATED)
+        "ancestorcount" : n,    (numeric) number of in-mempool ancestor transactions (including this one) "ancestorsize" : n,     (numeric) virtual transaction size of in-mempool ancestors (including this one) "ancestorfees" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) (DEPRECATED) "wtxid" : hash,         (string) hash of serialized transaction, including witness data "fees" : {
             "base" : n,         (numeric) transaction fee in QTUM "modified" : n,     (numeric) transaction fee with fee deltas used for mining priority in QTUM "ancestor" : n,     (numeric) modified fees (see above) of in-mempool ancestors (including this one) in QTUM "descendant" : n,   (numeric) modified fees (see above) of in-mempool descendants (including this one) in QTUM }
         "depends" : [           (array) unconfirmed transactions used as inputs for this transaction "transactionid",    (string) parent transaction id
            ... ]
         "spentby" : [           (array) unconfirmed transactions spending outputs from this transaction "transactionid",    (string) child transaction id
            ... ]
       }, ...
     }

 **Examples:**

     > qtum-cli getmempooldescendants "mytxid"

     > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmempooldescendants", "params": ["mytxid"] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

-**test result:**
+**Test result:**

     [
       "9d980a4fcdf13fb2c9a5c7769ad6f3e8668aba1f0608be09ef84a11afaf3d03f",
       "89874d6f44bb3b8a526c50cecda1cbe06c6c6e8107623b79222ee75b79f91d5a",
       "0c2d893fdc510a6fddb18fc3d441b02d5b6050b754dc6f5d5ddd251707c3d995"
     ]
 ##  getrawmempool